tatsukamijo/Cafemap/README.md

 "Cafe_map" is a simple app based on Google map.

-It provides users with infomation, especially of WiFi and charging ports, about each Starbucks shops.
+It provides users with infomation, especially of WiFi and charging ports, about each Starbucks shop.

 # DEMO